jrobs87/Bork/README.md

 Seed your database with the schema.sql and seeds.sql files in the db directory (ignore db-dev - this is for backups and testing only)

-Add a folder titled "api" in the main directory of the app folder.
+create a file named: .env in the main directory of the project folder.

-Inside your newly created api folder create a file named keys.js

 You will need to go to https://www.petfinder.com/developers/ and register to get your own key and secret.

-Type the following out inside the keys.js file:
+Type the following out inside the .env file:

-exports.petfinder = {
-  id: "your id goes here",
-  secret: "your secret goes here"
+PETFINDER_ID="your id goes here" PETFINDER_SECRET="your secret goes here"
-}

-Once that is all done, you can type out the command "nodemon server" in the terminal at the app's main directory.
+Once that is all done, you can type out the command "node server" in the terminal at the app's main directory.

 Next, open your browser at address: localhost:8080 to display the home page of the app.